Axia-Tech/AXIA-wiki/docs/general/axialunar/axialunar-index.md

 - **Expect Chaos**.
 AXIALunar is getting more battle tested day-by-day but it's built on the foundations of moving fast and trying new things.

-AXIALunar is owned by those who hold the AXIALunar tokens (KSM).
+AXIALunar is owned by those who hold the AXIALunar tokens (LUNAR).
 There's no central kill switch and all changes are made through the protocol's on-chain governance.
 AXIALunar is experimental.
 There are no guarantees.